 Recently, I made a list of what I think my perfect school would look like.
-As I began developing the list, I was struck by two things: Firstly, how most of it was about making school more student-centered, and secondly, that I didn't mention technology once.
+As I began developing the list, I was struck by two things: Firstly, how most of it was about making school more student-centered, and secondly, that I didn’t mention technology once.
 For me, this second trend bears a little more fleshing out.
 I would never say that there is no place for technology in education, far from it… But I think the place of technology is to support a more student-focused, relevant and engaging methodology.
-It is the 'how', not the 'what'.
-For me, technology in the ideal school plays a supporting role – and it is a vital one, since my dream school relies on it to work, but it is still only there as a means to support the growth and flourishing of our students.
+It is the ‘how’, not the ‘what’.
+For me, technology in the ideal school plays a supporting role – and it is a vital one, since my dream school relies on it to work, but it is still only there as a means to support the growth of our students.

 The specific technologies will change and evolve, but once a school has reliable and fast Internet connectivity, other technologies can grow around it.
 Just as if our students are given primary status over the syllabus, everything else will fall into place.

 - The primary focus is on tinkering, experimenting, problem-solving and making mistakes, rather than getting content into heads.
 ‘Remembering’ is very much a required skill, but it is closer to the bottom of the pyramid than it is currently in most schools.